NodeSecure/cli/docs/cli/config.md

 # ⚙️ Command `config`

-The `config` command allows you to manage the configuration files used by NodeSecure.
-This command can be used to either create a new configuration file or edit an existing one.
+The `config` command allows you to manage the `.nodesecurerc` configuration file, which is used by NodeSecure components to customize their behavior.
+You can use this command to create a new configuration file or edit the existing one.

 ## 📜 Syntax